TomasHubelbauer/github-rulers/readme.md

 ## To-Do

-### Wait for Edge extension review, test it out and add a link to it

-The Microsoft reviewer should email me once their review is complete.

 ### Run the Puppeteer script in GitHub Actions and push `screenshot.png` from it

 Might also want to generate a 800x640 screenshots for the stores.
 JPG for the